Zuzana Hofmannová: Himalayas

 In 1984 she made her first Himalayan climb with an ascent attempt at Dhaulagiri, reaching 7,900m.
 In 1985, she was part of the first ascent by an all female team on the north face of Huascarán in the Peruvian Andes, alongside Blanka Nedvědická, Ewa Szoresniak, Ewa Pankiewicz, and Amalia Kaploniak.
 She returned to Huascarán in 1998, becoming the first woman to summit via the North Face twice.

 In 2003 she appeared as herself in Ceské himalájské dobrodruzstvía, a Czech documentary series on the Himalayas.
 Over the next years she focused on climbing in the Himalayas, and would become the first Czech woman atop Shishapangma (2004) and the first Czech person to summit Manaslu (2006).

 A 2005 summit attempt on Nanga Parbat was aborted due to an avalanche.

-In 2009, she successfully summitted her third eight-thousander, Cho Oyo.
+In 2009, she successfully summited her third eight-thousander, Cho Oyo.

 Final expedition

 On 31 July 2012, at age 53, Hofmannová became the first Czech woman to summit Broad Peak.
 It would be her fourth summit over 8,000m.
 She summited solo, and died on the descent, possibly due to an avalanche.
-Her climbing partners Antonín Bělík and Vít Auermüller were not with her after they diverted to save the life of a Tawiannese climber on their way to the summit.
+Her climbing partners Antonín Bělík and Vít Auermüller were not with her after they diverted to save the life of a Taiwanese climber on their way to the summit.

 In 2013, she was named an Honorary Member of the Czech National Academy of Sciences.